lukasdietrich/dynflare/README.md

 ## How it works

 The current ips are determined by asking the os.
-Only non-loopback unicast addresses are considered and optionally filtered by a suffix.
+Only global unicast addresses are considered and optionally filtered by a suffix.
 The last determined ip is cached at `~/.cache/dynflare/{domain}.{kind}.txt` and compared to the current ip before doing any api calls to Cloudflare.